This week's question comes from Nancy:

 What if everything goes perfectly and the two of you really hit it off?
 Does that mean that he should extend his stay so the two of you can take things even further?

 Resist the urge to change the plan because things are going well.
 If he really wants a relationship with you then there will be plenty of time for the two of you to take your relationship further.

-When you meet someone for the first time the desire for it to be special should not get in the way of taking things slowly.
+When you meet someone for the first time the desire for it to feel special should not get in the way of taking things slowly.
 It takes time to know who someone really is.
-By taking your time you allow the space for true intimacy to blossom.
+By taking things slowly you allow the space for emotional intimacy to blossom.

-We encourage you to release your expectations and allow yourself to show up authentically.
-By practicing these tips you can allow yourself to discover who he is, and if there is a chance for the two of you without putting too much pressure on the first visit.
+Put aside your expectations and allow yourself to show up authentically by speaking how you feel.
+By practicing these tips, you can get to know each other and discover if there is chemistry without putting too much pressure on the first visit.

-When you put your lovability in the hands of a stranger, you are giving your power and your worth away.
+During the dating process never put your lovability in the hands of a stranger.
 Stay in your power by being clear on your boundaries and enforcing them while remaining cautiously optimistic.